tacobae/test/README.md

 # Frenzy Clicker

-A simple add-on for [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) that auto-clicks during Click Frenzy and Cookie Storm.
+A simple add-on for [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) that auto-clicks during Click Frenzy, Cookie Storm, Dragonflight, Elder Frenzy and Cursed Finger.

 ## How to use